varonalearns/Build-a-NFT-Site/README.md

 -
 ### Continued development

 I definitely want to learn more about Semantic HTML, especially for accessibility issues.
+I also want to work on this site being more mobile-friendly in the future.

 ## Author